If you’ve been blogging for five minutes, every blogger is telling you to start an email list immediately and with good reason.

 - Here’s the solution

-Use your affiliate link, name the product, explain the product, and even tell them who the product isn’t for.
+Use your affiliate link, name the product, and explain the product.

 You’ll also want to talk about who the product isn’t for so you don’t sell things to people who won’t benefit from it.